We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Nicknamed Japan’s kitchen, Osaka offers a smorgasbord of tasty treats to all who visit the Japanese city.
 Popular dishes include ramen, sushi, tayokai and okonomiyaki.
 While we love these Japanese food favorites, we also love fried chicken.
 With three weeks in Osaka, we had plenty of time to enjoy both.

-→ Click here to discover more great things to eat in Osaka.
+→ Discover more great food to eat in Osaka.

 Perhaps we’re over-achievers – we ate fried chicken two different ways in Osaka.
 The first was katsu, deep-fried chicken cutlet strips served over rice.
 The second was straight-up fried chicken at a neighborhood izakaya.
 We didn’t eat any bad food in Osaka and these two fried chicken varieties were no exception.